trek-view/basecamp/_posts/2021-10-08-calculating-velocity-between-two-sequence-photos.md

 * Velocity East
 * Velocity Up

-For the old school followers of our work, you might remember this file from our old CLI tool, [Sequence Maker](https://github.com/trek-view/sequence-maker).
+For the old school followers of our work, you might remember our old CLI tool, [Sequence Maker](https://github.com/trek-view/sequence-maker).

 This generated speed between photos as well as a whole host of other values like photo heading.
-[This post will explains how these are calculated](/blog/2020/what-direction-are-you-facing).
+[This post explains everything](/blog/2020/what-direction-are-you-facing).

-Speed in this example was simplistically calculated (speed = distance/time) from point A to point B (the photo co-ordinated) along a 2D plane (no concept of the vertical axis).
+Speed in this example was simplistically calculated (speed = distance/time) from point A to point B (the photo co-ordinates) along a 2D plane (no concept of the vertical axis).

-However, for the CAMM values, I needed to convert speed into velocity... as my old physics teacher would say, velocity is speed with a direction.
+However, for the CAMM values, I needed to convert speed into velocity... which is not the same as speed, as my old physics teacher would protest; velocity is speed with a direction.

 <img class="img-fluid" src="/assets/images/blog/2021-10-08/velocity-east-north.jpg
 " alt="Velocity East North" title="Velocity East North" />